 Vegan Cream of Asparagus Soup

-This luscious vegan asparagus soup is made extra rich and creamy by blending up veggies with raw cashews.
-And guess what: you don't even need to soak the nuts!
-This soup can be on the table in 40 minutes flat.
+This luscious vegan asparagus soup is thick, creamy and absolutely delicious!
+You'd never guess it was dairy-free.
+It's easy to make and can be on the table in 40 minutes flat.

 Ingredients